Preliminary Gorillas

 Dian Fossey and after

-On the face of it, the Covid-19 pandemic appears to be good for gorillas.
-Indeed, twelve births were recorded in the space of four months (September-December 2020) in Uganda.
-This is the first time this has happened since the introduction of conservation measures in the early 1990s.
-For comparison, only two newborns were born in 2019.
-This baby boom, also observed in neighbouring Rwanda, has been welcomed, as it should be, by all those involved in the protection of the primate.
-However, it has brought up the thorny issue of human-gorilla interaction.
-Thus, contrary to those in charge of the Uganda Wildlife Authority and its partners (NGOs, research institutes, etc.), who saw this population increase as the crowning achievement of their efforts, some experts have correlated these happy events with the closure of Bwindi and Mgahinga national parks in the second and third quarters of 2020.
-For these experts, it is the absence of visitors (and the stress they cause) that would explain, much more than the conservationist strategy mentioned above, this demographic phenomenon.
-The ever-increasing human interference (35,000 tourists engaged in gorilla tracking in 2018) in the areas where the gorillas roam is also a cause for concern for scientists: the great apes are very sensitive to diseases carried by Homo sapiens and could be severely affected by Covid-19.
-New measures (wearing masks, etc.) have been added to the old ones (safety distance, etc.) in order to prevent any contamination.
-With a constantly increasing population density and an increase in the number of groups whose interactions (often violent, even deadly) are multiplying, the virus would undoubtedly spread very quickly.
-Finally, the loss of the traditional livelihood of locals from tourism has led to an upsurge in poaching: in June 2020, Rafiki, a 25-year-old silverback leading a group of 17 individuals, was killed by a poacher hunting duiker and bushpig.
+The Covid-19 pandemic seems to have been good for gorillas.
+No deaths of mountain gorillas due to Covid-19 have been reported, and twelve births were registered in the space of four months (September-December 2020) in Uganda.
+This was the first time since conservation measures were introduced in the early 1990s.
+By comparison, only two newborns were born in 2019.
+This baby-boom, also seen in neighboring Rwanda, was welcomed, as it should have been, by all those involved in protecting the primate.
+However, it has also raised the thorny issue of human-gorilla interaction.
+Thus, contrary to those in charge of the Uganda Wildlife Authority and its partners (NGOs, research institutes...), who saw this demographic surge as the crowning achievement of their efforts, some experts have correlated these happy events with the closure of Bwindi and Mgahinga national parks in the second and third quarters of 2020.
+For the latter, it is the absence of visitors (and the stress they cause) that explains this demographic phenomenon, far more than the conservationist strategy mentioned above.
+The loss of livelihood generated by the absence of tourism has also led to an upsurge in poaching at this time of Covid-19: in June 2020, Rafiki, a 25-year-old silverback leading a group of 17 individuals, was killed by a poacher hunting duiker and bushpig.
 The perpetrator was arrested and sentenced to 11 years in prison..